 Biological therapy for secondary breast cancer

 Biological therapies are treatments that stop signals that tell cancer cells to grow.
-Biological therapy can shrink secondary breast cancer or stop it from growing.
-It can keep it under control for some time.
-Treatments used in the UK for secondary breast cancer include Herceptin (trastuzumab), lapatinib (Tyverb) and denosumab (Prolia, Xgeva).
+Some types of biological therapy can shrink secondary breast cancer or stop it from growing to keep it under control for some time.
+Treatments used in the UK for secondary breast cancer include Herceptin (trastuzumab), lapatinib (Tyverb), pertuzumab (Perjeta), everolimus (Afinitor) and denosumab (Prolia, Xgeva).

 Trastuzumab is the most commonly used biological therapy for secondary breast cancer.
-It is a monoclonal antibody that attacks cells that make too much of a growth stimulating protein called HER2.
+It is a monoclonal antibody that targets cells that make too much of a growth stimulating protein called HER2.
 Up to 3 out of 10 secondary breast cancers that have spread (30%) make too much of this protein.
-You have Herceptin by drip.
+You have Herceptin by drip or as an injection under the skin.
 You usually have it every week or every 3 weeks for as long as it keeps the cancer under control.
 It may be combined with chemotherapy or you may have it in trials with other biological therapy drugs.

 Denosumab (Prolia, Xgeva)

 Denosumab (pronounced den-oh-sue-mab) is a type of monoclonal antibody.
 When cancer spreads to the bones it can weaken them and cause pain.
 Denosumab helps to strengthen the bones, which lowers the risk of fractures and helps to control pain.
-You have it as an injection just under your skin (subcutaneously).
-You have Xgeva every 4 weeks.
-Or you have Prolia every 6 months.
+You have it as an injection just under your skin (subcutaneously) every 4 weeks or every 6 months.

 You can view and print the quick guides for all the pages in the Secondary breast cancer section.

 Biological therapy is treatment that stops signals that tell cancer cells to grow.
 Herceptin (trastuzumab) is the main type of biological therapy used to treat secondary breast cancer.
-Doctors sometimes use lapatinib (Tyverb) alongside chemotherapy when other treatments have stopped working.
+Other drugs include lapatinib (Tyverb), pertuzumab (Perjeta), and everolimus (Afinitor).
 A drug called denosumab (Prolia, Xgeva) can help to strengthen bones and reduce pain in women whose cancer has spread to the bone.